Skip to content

 This indicates that the backup has been taken till the log sequence number mentioned.
 This is a key information in understanding incremental backups and working towards automating one.
 Incremental backups do not compare data files for changes, instead, they go through the InnoDB pages and compare their LSN to the last backup’s LSN.
 So, without one full backup, the incremental backups are useless.

 The xtrabackup command creates a xtrabackup_checkpoint file which has the information about the LSN of the backup.
-Below are the key contents of the file:-
+Below are the key contents of the file:

 backup_type = full-backuped | incremental